abagames/crisp-game-lib/README.md

   color("blue");
   char("a", 10, 10);

-  // Draw the character with original specified colors from characters array color("black");
+  // Draw the character with original specified colors from the characters array color("black");
   char("a", 10, 10);
 ```